VijayBonthu/Say-my-name/README.md

 git clone https://github.com/VijayBonthu/say-my-name.git
-This should clone it to your laptop. install reqired modules and packages for both front end and backend using pip install requirements.txt.
+This should clone it to your laptop. install reqired modules and packages for both front end and backend using pip install -r requirements.txt.
 Then work on the files accordingly. before pushing the changes make sure you pull the latest code using by doing the following commands. git remote add origin https://github.com/VijayBonthu/say-my-name.git